The Deaf Club: Founding

 Daphne Hanrahan, manager of The Offs, discovered the San Francisco Club for the Deaf, and was able to rent it on a nightly basis.

-He remembers finding the place: “I bought a burrito at La Cumbre and noticed a sign on the fire escape across the street.
-It said ‘Hall for Rent.’
+She remembers finding the place: "I bought a burrito at La Cumbre and noticed a sign on the fire escape across the street.
+It said 'Hall for Rent.'
 I went up the flights of stairs and saw two guys watching TV with the sound off.
 After a very short while, I realized we weren't going to communicate, so I wrote on a piece of paper that I wanted to rent the place.
 Bill—I never knew his last name—was a mustachioed, lascivious, cigar-chewing character who apparently was in charge.
-He wrote ‘OK & $250,’ so I wrote ‘OK.’”
+He wrote 'OK & $250,' so I wrote 'OK.'"

 The first show as the Deaf Club on 9 December 1978 featured the Offs, started by guitarist Billy Hawk and singer Don Vinil, and later joined by former Hot Tuna drummer Bob Steeler and a rotation of horn players including Bob Roberts, Richard Edson and Roland Young.
 They were accompanied by The Mutants, who are known for their theatrical performances which often include elaborate props, projections, and comical antics.
 They are credited with being one of the first "Art-punk" bands in San Francisco, and were one of the most popular bands of the San Francisco punk scene during the late 1970s and early 1980s.
 On The Rag also participated in the Deaf Club's first show.